CivicActions/guidebook/common-practices-tools/security/README.md

 ### Multi-Factor Authenticators (MFA)

 There are many hardware and software tools for creating secure "one time passwords" (OTP).
-Three that we frequently use internally are described below. _(Note that Google Authenticator is no longer recommended as it does not support encrypted cloud backup.)_
+Three that we frequently use internally are described below.

 Do not rely on SMS text messages for general two-factor authentication as it is less secure than others listed here.
 At the time of this writing, however, setting up Multi-Factor Authentication on your Google account initially requires SMS verification.
 This is OK, and also serves as a "MFA Backup" mechanism (be sure to see the essential section below on [Multi-Factor Redundancy and MFA Backup Codes](#multi-factor-redundancy-and-mfa-backup-codes)).